locallyoptimistic/LocallyOptimistic/content/post/analytics-engineer.md

 Before we dive further into the role, we should cover some background on the "traditional" roles on the data team[^1].

-* Data engineers: traditionally, this has been a "plumbing" job of moving bytes from point A to point B. They were concerned with building robust and scalable infrastructure for ingesting and storing data, but generally did not concern themselves with "business logic" -- once the data were in the warehouse, it wasn't their problem any more.
+* Data engineers: traditionally, this has been a "plumbing" job of moving bytes from point A to point B, typically misnomered simply as "ETL".
+They were concerned with building robust and scalable infrastructure for ingesting and storing data, but generally did not concern themselves with "business logic" -- once the data were in the warehouse, it wasn't their problem any more.
 * Analysts: traditionally, this has been a reporting and pure analysis job.
 Using a little SQL and a lot of excel, analysts would maintain dashboards and perform one-off strategic analyses to support key business initiatives.
 * Data scientists: somewhat of a mixed bag, however data scientists traditionally spent their time using statistical programming languages (like R or SAS) to perform more complicated or sophisticated analyses.
 They would perhaps "prototype" machine learning models that get handed off to the "real engineers" for implementation in production.